 7. Patent applications are published after 18 months

 In most circumstances, patent applications are initially kept confidential by Intellectual Property Offices and then published on the internet 18 months after their filing date, presuming they are still pending.
 Publication of your application puts some of your information into the public domain.
 It becomes prior art for future patent applications which can be useful for defensive purposes (or a problem if it affects another later application of your own).
 You can't miss out a key enabling part of the invention you are trying to protect and expect to obtain valid patent protection.
-However, it is possible to receive a search report and get a good idea what breath of protection you are going to obtain, in time to withdraw your application and prevent its publication if you don't think the scope of protection justifies the disclosure.
+However, it is possible to receive a search report and get a good idea of what breadth of protection you are going to obtain, in time to withdraw your application and prevent its publication if you don't think the scope of protection justifies the disclosure.

 8. Patents are time-limited